mkum83/video_library_webpack/README.md

 Will start the movie
 ```

-note: Production configuratio are not being added
+Note: Production configuration are not being added